hyungccho/backbone_material/w7d1/jbuilder.md

 ```

 The outer double quotes are not actually part of the string itself; they
-just indicate that this is the representation of a string object.
+just indicate that we are dealing with a **string representation of an
-Because the string itself contains double quotes, the inner double
+object**, and not a "live" object.
+Because the string itself contains
-quotes are all escaped.
-A simpler representation using outer single
+double quotes, the inner double quotes are all escaped.
+A simpler
-quotes would look like this:
+representation using outer single quotes would look like this:

 ```rb
 '{"fname":"David"}'